ffwdme/ffwdme.js/README.md

 You can try a current build including a demo page online at [dev.ffwdmejs.org](http://dev.ffwdmejs.org/)

+Please refer to this tutorial about [how to get started with the demo application](https://github.com/ffwdme/ffwdme.js/wiki/How-to-get-started-with-the-demo-application).

 ## Requirements

 The source code is built using `browserify` and `gulp` so you need a working node.js environment on your local machine.
 I'm using node v5.0.0 right now (you can see your version with `node --version`)